jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 ## What are the sinuses?

 Sinuses are small air-filled spaces behind your cheeks, forehead, and eyes.
 They connect to your nose through tiny openings.
 Each sinus has a thin lining that makes mucus.
 This mucus helps keep the sinuses moist and clean.
+Your sinuses remain healthy when the openings stay open, which allows the mucus to drain.

 {% end %}